Cobliteam/cassandra-migrate/README.rst

       -s SSL-CERT, --ssl-cert SSL-CERT
                             File path of ssl certificate to be used for connecting to the cluster.
                             If this option is passed cassandra-migrate will use ssl to connect to the cluster.

-migrate
+      -k KEYFILE, --keyfile KEYFILE
+                            File path of optional keyfile (.key) to be used to identify the local side of the connection.
+      -crt CERTFILE, --certfile CERTFILE
+                            File path of optional certificate (.pem) to be used to identify the local side of the connection. migrate
 ~~~~~~~